Lara Heinz

-Lara Heinz (born 27 May 1981 in Luxembourg City) is a retired Luxembourgish swimmer, who specialized in sprint freestyle events.
+Lara Heinz (born 27 May 1981) is a retired Luxembourgish swimmer, who specialized in sprint freestyle events.
 She is a two-time national record holder for both the long and short course freestyle (50 and 100 m).

 Heinz made her Olympic debut, as a 19-year-old, at the 2000 Summer Olympics in Sydney, competing in both 50 and 100-metre freestyle.
 First, Heinz touched out Thailand's Pilin Tachakittiranan to take the fourth spot in heat three of the women's 100 m freestyle by 0.14 of a second in 58.55.
 In her second event, 50 m freestyle, Heinz snared the fifth spot by two hundredths of a second ahead of Fiji's Caroline Pickering in 26.55, but fell short to advance to the semifinals, placing thirty-fourth overall on the morning prelims.
 Heinz also served as Luxembourg's flag bearer in the opening ceremony.

-Four years later, Heinz qualified for her second Luxembourgian team, as a 23-year-old, at the 2004 Summer Olympics in Athens.
+Four years later, Heinz qualified for her second Luxembourgish team, as a 23-year-old, at the 2004 Summer Olympics in Athens.
 She attained B-standard entry times of 26.41 (50 m freestyle) and 57.14 (100 m freestyle) from the European Long Course Meet in Luxembourg.
 In the 100 m freestyle, Heinz edged out Hungary's Ágnes Mutina to take the fifth spot in heat three and thirty-sixth overall by 0.70 of a second, with a time of 57.40.
-In the 50 m freestyle, Heinz touched out Iceland's Ragnheiður Ragnarsdóttir to a fifth-heat triumph by a single hundredth margin (0.01), breaking a Luxembourgian record of 26.35 seconds.
+In the 50 m freestyle, Heinz touched out Iceland's Ragnheiður Ragnarsdóttir to a fifth-heat triumph by a single hundredth margin (0.01), breaking a Luxembourgish record of 26.35 seconds.
 Her storming victory was not insufficiently enough to put her through the semifinals, as Heinz placed thirtieth out of 75 swimmers in the morning preliminaries.